sambot-app/sambot.github.io/_pages/privacypolicy.md

 ## iCloud

-Sambot stores some of your data in Apple’s iCloud service, such as login tokens for your account(s), to enable some sync features between all devices signed into your Apple ID.
+Sambot stores some of your data in Apple’s iCloud service, to enable some sync features between all devices signed into your Apple ID.

 ## Analytics